philipwig/ledcube/README.rst

 To be able to compile and run all of the different parts there is quite a hefty list of software that is needed.

 All of the makefiles and scripts were created on linux so it is highly recommended.
 Ubuntu 20.04 was used.
-It might be possible to build all of this using wsl on windows but still has to be tried out.
+It seems to be possible to build all of this under wsl on windows but that is still a work in progress.

 Project
 ^^^^^^^